RB 25 years

 ~1970

 We can only surmise that the designers demonstrated their game to the industry in the hopes of finding a publisher.
-At that time, there existed but two boardgames with a train theme: Dispatcher (1961) and B&O/C&O (1969) distributed by the Avalon Hill Game Company.
-The publishing/entertainment industry is notoriously reluctant to invest in unestablished areas/themes, consequently with so few train games in existance, apparently no one wanted to take a chance on the Ericksons' invention.
+At that time, there existed but two board games with a train theme: Dispatcher (1961) and B&O/C&O (1969) distributed by the Avalon Hill Game Company.
+The publishing/entertainment industry is notoriously reluctant to invest in unestablished areas/themes, consequently with so few train games in existance, apparently no one wanted to take a chance on the Ericksons' design.

 1974

-Boxcars box So the Ericksons decided to publish the game on their own, and released it as "BOXCARS" in 1974.
-In the pre-desktop publishing era, this was no small feat, as undoubtedly the services of many artists, researchers, designers, printers and others were needed.
+Boxcars box So the Ericksons decided to publish the game on their own, and released it as "Boxcars" in 1974.
+In the pre-desktop publishing era, this was no small feat, and family members were recruited to assist with tasks: T.F.'s mother redrew railroad heralds by hand.

 It was billed as "The Informative NEW travel game of OLD-time railroading."
-(Fortunately, the Ericksons were better at game design than slogan writing.)
-For a first-time effort, the components of the resulting boardgame were surprisingly refined and professional.
+Though the slogan was awkward, for a first-time effort, the components of the resulting boardgame were surprisingly refined and professional.

 Boxcars board The single-piece board unfolded to reveal a map of the United States on which routes of 28 historic railroads were traced.
 The image at right shows a portion of the map.

-The rules of BOXCARS vary from those of Rail Baron in several ways.
-For example, BOXCARS has no restriction in the reuse of routes: this allows players to circle along the same track as long as desired.
-BOXCARS also allows a player to trade, sell or auction a RR at any time during the game.
-Furthermore, BOXCARS lacks the Express and Superchief locomotive upgrades that Rail Baron contains.
+The rules of Boxcars vary from those of Rail Baron in several ways.
+For example, Boxcars has no restriction in the reuse of routes: this allows players to circle along the same track as long as desired.
+Boxcars also allows a player to trade, sell or auction a RR at any time during the game.
+Furthermore, Boxcars lacks the Express and Superchief locomotive upgrades that Rail Baron contains.
+These rules made for a long, slow game with lots of player elimination, elements disliked by players and which are not required in the superior Rail Baron game.

 Boxcars components Here are the components of the game: